opencog/atomspace/opencog/sheaf/README.md

 -----------------------------
-A tensor can also be visualized as a kind-of spider or puzzle-piece: the legs or tabs are just the indexes on the tensor, and the number of legs is the order of the tensor.
+A tensor can also be visualized as a kind-of spider or puzzle-piece: the legs or tabs are just the indexes on the tensor, and the number of legs is the degree of the tensor.
 The act of contracting tensor indexes is the same as connecting together connectors.

 More properly, a tensor is a linear combination of such puzzle-pieces;